TALL BEGGAR TICKS

 Click on each photo thumbnail to enlarge.

-Very similar to its common namesake, the one of the other Beggar ticks (Bidens frondosa), except it has many more bracts, from 10-15 or more as shown in images (A and B).
-The leaves have 3-5 leaflets (C).
+Very similar to Devil’s Beggar ticks (Bidens frondosa), except it has many more bracts, from 10-15 or more as shown in images (A and B).
+The leaves have 3-5 toothed leaflets (E).
 This species grew to 5 feet tall during the summer of 2012 (D), a year after the big flood.
 Identified positively with the help of Biology Professor Emeritus Dave Sutherland of UNO.

-Common according to “Flora of Nebraska”, but not seen/identified in Fontenelle Forest of Neale Woods in recent years before the big flood.
+Common according to “Flora of Nebraska”, but not seen/identified in Fontenelle Forest or Neale Woods in recent years before or after the big flood.
+Look for it in wet places on the floodplain.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.